frindaddy/digichiver/README.md

 The complete command reference and file-deployment requirements are documented in [`Software/readme.md`](Software/readme.md).

 The hardware design can be opened with KiCad.
-The firmware itself targets MicroPython on the RP2354B and uses the board-specific `machine` and `rp2` interfaces, so the runtime modules are not intended to be launched as ordinary desktop Python applications.
+The firmware `digitalker_firmware.u2f` targets MicroPython on the RP2354B.